rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ### Loading based on changes to other data

-`NgxLoadWith` can respond to dynamic data changes using a function in place of a plain Observable.
+`NgxLoadWith` can respond to dynamic data changes if you pass it a function instead of a plain Observable.
 This function is invoked when the input arguments change.

 **Example 1: Fetching data using route parameters:**